equintero032/equintero032.github.io/MGBH.md

 Pause and Objectives - Start

 # Bugs
-What bugs happened during your critique.
+Bug where enemy would not notice player as they walked through a door.
+Instead shot at a group of explosive barrels across the room from the player was.
+Occured in room with crouch tutorial.
 # Final Thoughts
-Game has nice seamless transitions between FPS and space flight modes.
-Some areas can be too dark and
+Game has seamless transitions between FPS and space flight modes.
+Without no flashlight in the game, some areas can be so dark that it is difficult to tell where to go.
+Game also lacks look sensitivity adjustment making combat feel sluggish at times.